Croxleyboy/IntuneHRAutomation/README.md

 ## 🎯 **Purpose**

 HR processes like onboarding and offboarding can be time-consuming and error-prone.
-This project provides **ready-to-use automation templates** built with:
+This project provides **ready-to-use automation templates** built using:

 - **Microsoft Forms**
 - **SharePoint**